 A new terroir to discover this Christmas is the Pedernal Valley with Pyros Limestone Hill, a juicy red with an original, dusty texture, along with Benmarco Sin Límites from Susana Balbo Wines and Sagrado from Finca Las Moras.

 What about gifts?
 We’re all thinking about what to give our loved ones, and these aren’t choices to be taken lightly, they need to suit the recipient.
 At the end of the day we want to give the kind of experience we get when we open our most treasured presents.

-If you’re still undecided about what to give the wine lover of the family, here are some suggested Argentine wines that might well surprise them.
+If you’re still undecided about what to give the wine lover of the family, here are some suggested Argentine wines for Christmas that might well surprise them.

 If they’re a lover of Burgundy, for instance, they probably never even stop to consider the Argentina section is their local wine shop.
 Try surprising them, then, with Pinot Noirs and Chardonnays from Mendoza and Patagonia.
 Among the reds an essential bottle is Chacra 1932 Pinot Noir made by Piero Incisa Della Rochetta from an old vineyard in Río Negro while in Mendoza Laura Catena offers a tempting selection of Pinot Noirs from her high altitude Domaine Nico in Gualtallary, a terroir also put to good use by Zorzal Wines with their Porfiado which is kind of a solera Pinot Noir given that different vintages are combined in the same barrel.